-- a.
-Michigan Conference and GLAA policies allow for no more than one acceleration experience during the K-12 years. - b.
+- Michigan Conference and GLAA policies allow for no more than one acceleration experience during the K-12 years. - b.
 The applicant must have and maintain a 3.7500 GPA average at each semester.
-Should the cumulative GPA fall below the 3.7500 average, the student will be dismissed from the program.
-An eligible student is expected to have a composite score, which places them at the 90th percentile or above on the lowa Assessments.
-(LUC Education Code). - c.
-A clearly documented letter, written and signed by the applicant's parents, must be submitted to the chairperson of the Academic Standards Committee during the second semester of the Freshmen year stating reasons for wanting their student to accelerate. - d.
+Should the cumulative GPA fall below the 3.7500 average, the student will be dismissed from the program. - c.
+A clearly documented letter, written and signed by the applicant's parents, must be submitted to the chairperson of the Academic Standards Committee during the second semester of the freshmen year stating reasons for wanting their student to accelerate. - d.
 An applicant must be in residence at GLAA for at least one semester during the regular school year term prior to evaluation for admission to an accelerated program. - e.
-The applicant must meet all 'Academic Diploma' graduation requirements. - f.
-The applicant must have one year of Bible credit for each year of attendance in an Adventist school, which must include Bible 3 & Bible 4 in the Senior year. - g.
-The applicant forfeits graduating with four-year Senior status. - h.
+The applicant must meet all Academic Diploma graduation requirements. - f.
+The applicant must have one year of Bible credit for each year of attendance in an Adventist school, which must include Bible 3 & Bible 4 in the senior year. - g.
+The applicant forfeits graduating with four-year senior status. - h.
 A student may be dismissed from the program if they receive major discipline. - i.
-Final acceptance into the accelerated program will be made by end of the first semester of the Sophomore year, which will allow for review of grades earned during the Freshmen year, including grades earned at the end of the first semester of the Sophomore year, and the applicant's maturation.
-If approved, the student will accelerate to their Senior year at the next full school year. - j.
-A transfer-in student who has already been approved for an accelerated program at their last school will be re-evaluated using GLAA's policies for acceleration before they may continue their accelerated status at GLAA.
+Final acceptance into the accelerated program will be made by end of the first semester of the Sophomore year, which will allow for review of grades earned during the freshman year, including grades earned at the end of the first semester of the sophomore year, and the applicant's maturation.
+If approved, the student will accelerate to their senior year at the next full school year. - j.
+A transfer-in student who has already been approved for an accelerated program at their last school will be re-evaluated using GLAA's policies for acceleration before they may continue their accelerated status at GLAA. - k.
+The transition for acceleration is from sophomore status to senior status.